 - We ask all parents/caregivers visiting the nurseries to:

 - Outpatients and Emergency – a maximum of one individual per person only, may accompany a patient to an Emergency Department or a hospital-based outpatient appointment provided physical distancing can be maintained.

-- Visitors for delivery and maternity wards – a maximum of one individual visitor may attend with a woman in labour, and in the ward environment.
+- Visitors for delivery and maternity wards – a maximum of two people (including children) may attend with a woman in labour, and in the ward environment.

 - Outpatients and Emergency – a maximum of one individual per person only may accompany a patient to an Emergency Department or a hospital-based outpatient appointment provided physical distancing can be maintained.